junqiangchen/LUNA16-Lung-Nodule-Analysis-2016-Challenge/README.md

 * train and predict in the script of ResNet3d_train.py and ResNet3d_predict.py

 **4、download trained model**
-* i have shared the trained model of nodule detection and false positive reduction on here:https://pan.baidu.com/s/1fbb32NaVlrWWdEttWHP0bw,password:9y42
+* i have shared the trained model of nodule detection and false positive reduction on here: https://pan.baidu.com/s/1I7zhzmPsTCbz0ZeIntNrUA ,password:orpm

 ## Result